uniformdev/examples/examples/docs/intro-to-context/nuxtjs/no-uniform/README.md

-# Nuxt 3 Minimal Starter
+# Uniform Context project for Nuxt 3 (no-uniform)

-Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.
+This project is part of the following tutorial: https://docs.uniform.app/tutorials/intro-to-context

 ## Setup